jhotmann/node-rename-cli/README.md

  ```-p```, ```--prompt```: Print all rename operations to be completed and confirm before proceeding
  ```--notrim```: Do not trim whitespace at beginning or end of ouput file name
  ```--nomove ```: Do not move files if their new file name points to a different directory
+ `--noext`: Do not automatically append a file extension if one isn't supplied (may be necessary if using a variable for an extension)
  ```--createdirs```: Automatically create missing directories (cannot be used with `--nomove`)
  ```--printdata```: Print the data available for a file